vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/home.md

   - title: PWA support
     icon: mobile
-    details: Make your website more like an APP
+    details: Make your site more like an APP
     link: /guide/feature/pwa/

   - title: More new features